31st Air Base: Confusion with Poznań–Ławica Airport

 Poznań–Krzesiny Airport has been confused by pilots with Poznań–Ławica Airport, which also has a 2500 m runway.
 The runways are at approximately the same orientation: Ławica's is 11/29 (true heading: 108/288) and Krzesiny's is 12/30 (true heading: 117.9/297.9).
 The two runways lie in a nearly straight line, with Krzesiny coming up first on approaches from the east, the ones used most often.
 On the other hand, the Krzesiny airbase lies southeast from the city centre, while Poznań–Ławica lies just west of it.
 Krzesiny had a second runway, but at an unknown date this second runway that crosses runway 12/30 was closed, as in satellite images it is marked with large white X marks.

 One notable incident involving confusion between Ławica and Krzesiny happened on August 15, 2006.
-What happened was that a Sky Airlines aircraft – a Boeing 737-800 that operated the flight SKY335 – mistook the runway at Krzesiny for the one being used in Ławica.
+A Sky Airlines Boeing 737-800 operating flight SKY335 mistook the runway at Krzesiny for the one being used at Ławica.
 The crew didn't realise their error until later, when they took off to reposition the jet to the main airport.